 Dr. and Mrs. Truax had 3 children, Garnet, Derek and Claire prior to their immigration to Canada in 1946.

-Dr. Truax practiced medicine in the Greater Toronto area when he returned to live in Canada but in the early 1960’s Dr. Truax was known to work at the Southwestern Regional Centre in Cedar Springs.
+Dr. Truax practiced medicine in the Greater Toronto area when he returned to live in Canada but in the early 1960’s Dr. Truax was known to be on staff at the Southwestern Regional Centre in Cedar Springs.